Gramophone (film)

-Gramophone is a 2003 Indian Malayalam-language musical drama film directed by Kamal and written by Iqbal Kuttippuram, starring Dileep and Meera Jasmine.
+Gramophone is a 2003 Indian Malayalam-language musical drama film directed by Kamal and written by Iqbal Kuttippuram, starring Dileep, Meera Jasmine and Navya Nair.
 The music was composed by Vidyasagar.
+It was a moderate success at the box office.

+The film was originally released with a bittersweet ending, which was later changed to a happy ending in order to improve its commercial appeal.

 Plot

 Sachidanandan, is a very hard working person.
 He runs an antique shop, with his father's close friend, Pattu Settu, but has many side businesses as well and is a man of principles.
 He is the son of famous singer Ravindranath, who was unsuccessful in his career, as he was cheated by one of his students named Arya Devi, who became a successful singer by plagiarizing Ravindranath's composition.
 Hence Ravindranath's close friends Pattu Settu, Saigal Yousuf and Tabla Bhaskaran consider Arya Devi as the cause for his failure in his career.
 But, Sachi hates singing, as he believe his father's singing profession left him with huge debts.
 So, he always refuses to unleash his singing talents.
 He has a greedy mother, a greedy brother and an innocent sister.

 His childhood friend, Jennifer, also a hardworking Jewish girl, works in a hotel as a cleaner, likes his personality and loves him, but her grandfather, Gregorious Gregory, and her whole family, other than Sara, Gregory's daughter, dislikes him and his father.
 When their family got the chance to immigrate to Israel through the Law of Return, in condition to marry someone from Israel, was shattered when Sara falls in love with Ravindranath.
 Same kind of proposal was received by Jennifer, to marry Isahakh.
 So, he also doesn't want to repeat the same history of Jennifer loving Sachi.
 And for that sake, he always try to keep Jennifer away from Sachi.